pbrdys/battleship-game/README.md

 * Both players go like that back and forth until the game is over.
     * Game end: After both players attacked and you decide to quit the game
     * Game end: After one player has destroyed all ships of the opponent.
-        * Once a player won the game is over and you have tu run the application again.
+        * Once a player won the game is over and you have to run the application again.

 ## Features
 ### Existing Features